Edward de Vere, 17th Earl of Oxford: Last years

 Long weakened by poor health, Oxford passed custody of the Forest of Essex to his son-in-law Francis Norris and his cousin Sir Francis Vere on 18 June 1604.
 He died on 24 June of unknown causes at King's Place, Hackney, and was buried on 6 July in the Hackney churchyard of St Augustine's (now the parish of St. John-at-Hackney).
 Oxford's death passed without public or private notice.
 His grave was still unmarked on 25 November 1612 when his widow Elizabeth Trentham signed her will.
 She asked "to be buried in the Church of Hackney within the Countie of Middlesex, as neare vnto [unto] the bodie of my said late deare and noble lorde and husband as may bee," and she requested that "there bee in the said Church erected for vs [us] a tombe fittinge our degree."
-The 18th Earl of Oxford failed to fulfil his mother's request, and the location of his parents' graves has been lost to time.
+The 18th Earl of Oxford failed to fulfil his mother's request, and the location of his parents' graves has been lost.

-The absence of a grave marker and an unpublished manuscript written fifteen years after Oxford's death have led to questions regarding his burial place.
-Documentary records including the Hackney registers and the will of de Vere's widow (1612) confirm that he was buried in the church of St Augustine on 4 July 1604.
-One register lists "Edward Veare earl of Oxford" among burials; the other reads, "Edward deVeare Erle of Oxenford was buryed the 6th daye of Iulye Anno 1604."
-A manuscript history of the Vere family (c.
-1619) written by Oxford’s first cousin, Percival Golding (1579-1635), raises the possibility of a re-interment sometime between 1612 and 1619 at Westminster Abbey: